You should think about everything on this SEO checklist as incrementally beneficial.

 Not all keywords will have the same value to your business.

 Some keywords will attract more traffic, but others will be more likely to convert users.
-You should look for a healthy balance.
+Use keywords wisely, while looking for a healthy balance.

 Here’s how you might map some keywords against the sales funnel of a website for bachelorette parties.